TheRandomLabs/CurseAPI/README.md

 * Basic event handling

 CurseAPI does not use the Curse widget API by default as it does not provide as much information as the other sources and is currently not being updated.

-CurseAPI can choose whether to retrieve information from CurseForge or CurseMeta depending on context.
+CurseAPI can choose whether to retrieve information from CurseForge or CurseMeta depending on context, and as a result, is able to provide more accurate information than either.

 TODO:
 * More project, file and member data